 Problem solving skills are highly sought after by employers.
 Employees who are effective problem solvers can visualize multiple solutions to a single problem, making them well-equipped to make sound decisions about how to move forward to resolve the issue.

-Provide examples of how you’ve used your problem solving skills in the workplace in previous positions when you write your resume to give potential employers an idea of what you can bring to the team.
+Provide examples of how you’ve used your problem solving skills in the workplace in previous positions when you write your resume to give employers an idea of what you can bring to their team.

 2. Abstract thinking